 RadControls for ASP.NET AJAX

 RadAjaxManager is one of the two major controls of the Telerik RadAjax suite.
 The other one is AJAX Panel.
-RadAjaxManager allows developers rapidly develop powerful and complex AJAX solutions.
+RadAjaxManager allows developers to rapidly develop powerful and complex AJAX solutions.

 The main features of RadAjaxManager are: